Ferry Point Park: History

 In 1937, New York City acquired the land for Ferry Point Park in preparation for the construction of the Bronx-Whitestone Bridge.
 The land had belonged to the Roman Catholic House of the Good Shepherd.
 The original 171 acre parcel was called 'Old Ferry' and was located at the confluence of the Westchester Creek and the Baxter Creek Inlet.
 Baxter Creek later became the East side of the park when it was filled in by landfill.
 In the 1930s, New York City Parks Commissioner Robert Moses planned a beach, bathhouse, cafeteria complex, bus terminal and parking field for the site, but none were ever built.
 The landscaped west-side parkland was opened to the public in 1940.

 In 1948, 243 acre were added to the park by condemnation, bringing it to its current land area.
 The west side of the park was well utilized by churches, schools, and visitors from Parkchester, Castle Hill and Throggs Neck apartments.
 The east side underwent years of raw garbage Landfill under the authority of the Department of Sanitation (began in 1952 and continued until 1970).

 Early 2000s plans for revitalizing Ferry Point Park included an 18-hole golf course and an adjacent community park and waterfront promenade were developed by the New York City Department of Parks and Recreation.
 The adjacent parks were design by Thomas Balsley Associates and the golf course was designed by Jack Nicklaus in collaboration with John Sanford.
 Laws Construction built the community park, which opened in 2012, and the golf course, which opened in 2015.
 The Trump Organization received the city's concessionaire contract to grow-in and maintain the golf course and run the general golf operations.
-In early 2021, New York City mayor Bill de Blasio announced that the city government would be severing all contracts with the Trump Organization, including Ferry Point's golf course, citing Trump's involvement in the previous week's storming of the United States Capitol.